Spaces of smooth embeddings and configuration categories: Boundary conditions

 and in that case it is unique.
 Let $X$ be the topological nerve of that category, a simplicial space.
 It is easy to verify that $X$ is a fiberwise complete Segal space over $N\finplus$.
 As such it is another incarnation of $\config(M)$.

-\emph{The particle model.} Here we allow $M$ to be a topological manifold with boundary.
+\emph{The particle model.} Here we allow $M$ to be a topological manifold with compact boundary.
+(Unfortunately we do not have a convincing particle model if the boundary is noncompact.)
 Let $k\in\{0,1,2,\dots\}$.
-The space of maps from $\uli k$ to $M$ comes with a stratification.
-There is one stratum for each pair $(S,\eta)$ where $S\subset\uli k$ and $\eta$ is an equivalence relation on $\uli k$ such that $S$ is a union of equivalence classes.
-The points of that stratum are the maps $\uli k\to M$ taking $S$ to $\partial M$ and the complement of $S$ to $M_-$, and which can be factored as projection from $\uli k$ to $\uli k/\eta$ followed by an injection of $\uli k/\eta$ into $M$.
-Now we construct a topological category whose object space is
+The space of maps from $\uli k$ to $M/\partial M$ comes with a stratification.
+There is one stratum for each pair $(S,\eta)$ where $S\subset\uli k$ and $\eta$ is an equivalence relation on $\uli k$ such that $S$ is either empty or an equivalence class of $\eta$.
+The points of that stratum are the maps $\uli k\to M/\partial M$ which can be factored as projection from $\uli k$ to $\uli k/\eta$ followed by an injection of $\uli k/\eta$ into $M/\partial M$ which \begin{itemize} \item[-] avoids the base point of $M/\partial M$ if $S$ is empty, \item[-] takes the class $S$ to the base point if $S$ is nonempty. \end{itemize} Now we construct a topological category whose object space is